Colleges with Speech Pathology Majors: How to Choose

 Master's Degree in Speech-Language Pathology

 A Master of Arts or Master of Science degree is required for most careers in speech pathology.
 A master's degree in speech-language pathology program prepares students for employment by incorporating hands-on experience in professional settings.
 Programs include clinical practicums, and students may complete a thesis or take a comprehensive exam.
 Program graduates are eligible for additional certification of clinical competency made available by the ASHA.
-Students take classes in:
+Students take classes in these topics, among others:

 - Research methods